investing articles

 What is a paydex score?
 As a business a paydex score is one of the most important things to know.
 A paydex score is equal to your personal FICO score or personal credit score.
 A paydex score can make the difference when acquiring loans for the company.
 If you do not manage your paydex score, it can cost your business.

-The Paydex index is called the "D&B Paydex" score.
-It is a number of how your company pays its bills over the course of the last year and is reported to the D&B by various vendors.
-The D&B Paydex score is rated on a scale of 1 to 100, the higher the number, the better payment performance your company has.
+The Paydex index is called the "Dunn and Bradstreet Paydex" score.
+It is a number of how your company pays its bills over the course of the last year and is reported to the Dunn and Bradstreet by various vendors.
+The Dunn and Bradstreet Paydex score is rated on a scale of 1 to 100, the higher the number, the better payment performance your company has.

 Knowing how to increase your Paydex score or knowing how to establish one take a few steps.